Reg. MBACP (Accred)

 Areas of counselling I deal with

-I have interest and experience in mindfulness-based practices, having practised these myself for over 16 years, and am able to bring this knowledge and understanding to sessions where this suits you.
+I have interest and experience in mindfulness-based practices, having practised these myself for around 20 years, and am able to bring this knowledge and understanding to sessions where this suits you.